+We recommend that the Department of Education and Training:

+Response

-We recommend that the Department of Education and Training: Response 4. develop and implement a monitoring, evaluation and reporting fra mework that: Accepted establishes requirements for data submission and key indicator program and the Department of Education and Training data so targets, that fairly represent program achievement , , identifies baseline performance levels so it can assess improven over time nent in program performance enables fair assessment and benchmarking of individual service Navigator's objectives and outcomes providers in meeting enables routine public reporting against the achievement of Na vigator outcomes allows for continuous improvement in the design and implement including eligibility criteria. (see Section 3) ntation of the program,
+- 4. develop and implement a monitoring, evaluation and reporting framework that: - Accepted - establishes requirements for data submission and key indicators with clearly specified program and the Department of Education and Training data sources, business rules and targets, that fairly represent program achievement - identifies baseline performance levels so it can assess improvement in program performance over time - enables fair assessment and benchmarking of individual service providers in meeting Navigator's objectives and outcomes - enables routine public reporting against the achievement of Navigator outcomes - allows for continuous improvement in the design and implementation of the program, including eligibility criteria. (see Section 3)